CFL Power Rankings

-Here's how I rank the Canadian Football League teams through Week 13:
+Here's how I rank the Canadian Football League teams after Week 1:

 Streak: Won 1